codeandfury/developer.onsip.com/content/SIPjs/session.md

 ### `accept(options)`

 Reply to a received INVITE request with a 200 OK response.
 Based on the call set up, this may prompt the user for media.
 Returns this InviteServerContext.
 TODO: everything chains, do we need this last piece?
-I'm gonna stop doing it from here.
+I`m gonna stop doing it from here.

 #### Parameters